Skip to content

 A

 SJS and TEN are diseases on the same spectrum, classified by the area of skin involvement.
 Less than 10% of body surface area is SJS, 10–30% is SJS/TEN overlap, and more than 30% is TEN.
-Ocular findings are similar and difficult to distinguish, so in ophthalmology they are collectively referred to as SJS in a broad sense.
-Mortality rates are 4.8% for SJS and 14.8% for TEN 3).
-The incidence of severe ocular complications is about 40% of all SJS/TEN cases 10).
+Ocular findings are similar and difficult to differentiate, so in ophthalmology they are collectively referred to as SJS in a broad sense.
+Mortality rates are 4.8% for SJS and 14.8% for TEN3).
+The incidence of severe ocular complications is approximately 40% overall in SJS/TEN10).

 Ocular surface photograph of Stevens-Johnson syndrome